VPP: Efficient Conditional 3D Generation via Voxel-Point Progressive Representation: Introduction

 \section{Introduction}

-In the last few years, text-conditional image generation~\citep{ramesh2022, 2021styleclip, 2021zero, 2022high} has made significant progress in terms of generation quality and diversity and has been successfully applied in games~\citep{2019text2shape}, content creation~\citep{2022opal,20223dall} and human-AI collaborative design~\citep{2021generative}.
+In the last few years, text-conditional image generation~\citep{ramesh2022, 2021styleclip, DALL-E, StableDiffusion22} has made significant progress in terms of generation quality and diversity and has been successfully applied in games~\citep{2019text2shape}, content creation~\citep{2022opal,20223dall} and human-AI collaborative design~\citep{2021generative}.
 The success of text-to-image generation is largely owed to the large-scale image-text paired datasets~\citep{2021laion}.
 Recently, there has been an increasing trend to boost conditional generation from 2D images to 3D shapes.
 Many works attempt to use existing text-3D shape paired datasets~\citep{2019text2shape, 2022shapecrafter, 2022towards, sdfusion22} to train the models, but the insufficient pairs limit these methods to generate multi-category, diverse, and high-res 3D shapes.

-To tackle this challenge, some works~\citep{dreamfields22, dreamfusion22, dream3d22} use NeRF~\citep{nerf21} and weak supervision of large scale vision-language models~\citep{CLIP} to generate 3D shapes.
-Although creative quality is achieved, the optimization costs of differentiable rendering are quite expensive, which is impractical.
-In addition, some methods use images as bridges~\citep{pointe22, shapee23} for the text-conditional 3D generation, which improves the quality-time trade-off.
+To tackle this challenge, some works~\citep{dreamfields22, dreamfusion22, dream3d22, MakeIt3D23} use NeRF~\citep{nerf21} and weak supervision of large-scale vision-language models~\citep{CLIP} to generate 3D shapes.
+Although creative quality is achieved, the optimization costs of differentiable rendering are quite expensive and impractical.
+Some methods use images as bridges~\citep{pointe22,shapee23} for the text-conditional 3D generation, which improves the quality-time trade-off.
 However, the complex multi-stage model leads to long inference latency and cumulative bias.
 Moreover, most methods~\citep{clipforge22, 2022clipmesh} are task-limited due to specific model design that can not be implemented to more downstream tasks, \eg, editing, leading to narrow application scope.
-To sum up, current 3D generation methods are faced with three challenges: \textit{low inference efficiency}, \textit{limited generation category}, and \textit{restricted downstream tasks}, which have not been solved by a unified method.
+To sum up, current methods are faced with three challenges: \textit{low inference efficiency}, \textit{limited generation category}, and \textit{restricted downstream tasks}, which have not been solved by a unified method.

 One of the most crucial components in 3D generation is the \textit{geometry representation}, and mainstream methods are typically built with voxel, 3D point cloud, or Signed Distance Function (SDF)~\citep{SDF96,DeepSDF19}.
 However, the aforementioned issues in 3D generation may come from the different properties of these representations, which are summarized as follows: \begin{itemize}[leftmargin=*] \item \textbf{Voxel} is a structured and explicit representation.
 It shares a similar form with 2D pixels, facilitating the adoption of various image generation methods.
 However, the dense nature of voxels results in increased computational resources and time requirements when generating high-resolution shapes. \item \textbf{3D Point Cloud} is the unordered collection of points that explicitly represents positional information with sparse semantics, enabling a flexible and efficient shape representation.
 However, 3D point clouds typically dedicatedly designed architectures, \eg, PointNet~\citep{PointNet,PointNet++}. \item \textbf{SDF} describes shapes through an implicit distance function.
 It is a continuous representation method and is capable of generating shapes with more intricate details than points or voxels.
 But it requires substantial computation for high-resolution sampling and is sensitive to initialization. \end{itemize}